please dont use your phone to look at this website it looks horrible on mobile or like maybe rotate the phone or something

 7” x 16”With the discovery of Laocoön and his sons, the classical era was finally given form and this fascination with the past is what begat a new birth of art and culture — the renaissance.

-the Rebirth of Laocoön is about the discovery of Laocoön and his sons in 1508 on an Italian vineyard and how it changed the landscape of culture in a society just crawling out from a dark age.
-Without the intent of preserving the stories in stone forever, like the one of the Trojan priest Laocoön being attacked by sea serpents, the world might not have benfited from the resurgance of classical ideas and imagry.
+the Rebirth of Laocoön is about the discovery of Laocoön and his sons in 1508 on an Italian vineyard and how it changed the landscape of culture in a world crawling out of a dark age.
+Without the intent of preserving the stories in stone forever, like the one of the Trojan priest Laocoön being attacked by sea serpents, the world might not have benfited from the resurgance of classical ideas and iconography.

 V. DOMMINATION: